RichardKelley/dendron/docs/4_supporting_code.md

 # Supporting Definitions for Tutorial 1, Part 4

-As mentioned in [Part 4](4_tutorial_tts_asr_chat.md), I move the node definitions for that part into a separate file named `dendron_tutorial_1.py`, and import that file rather than repeat all of the old class and function definitions.
+As mentioned in [Part 4](4_tutorial_tts_asr_chat.md), I move the node definitions for that part into a separate file named `dendron_tutorial_1.py`, and import that file rather than repeat all the old class and function definitions.
 The contents of that file are as follows:

 ```python linenums="1"
 import dendron